Getting your Trinity Audio player ready...

 I stood up, slammed the book, and fearfully pitched it to the floor.

-“So the book is a real grimoire.
-You are a hybrid hellhound.
+“So that book is a real grimoire.
+You’re a hybrid hellhound.
 And I’m the screwed user who summoned you.”

 Shellie rolled her head from side to side, still seated, remaining very calm as I freaked out.